Abdelrahman-ammar/Content-Based-Image-Retreival/README.md

 - [FlowersRetreival](./FlowersRetreival.py/) : Project Version using LSH , contains also Functions and classes used in this project
     - [Streamlit App](./streamlit_app.py) : Deployment using Streamlit and functions in the [FlowersRetreival](./FlowersRetreival.py)

-    -[LSH Notebook](./LastJupyter.ipynb) : Notebook contains the LSH functions and sequence of work
+    - [LSH Notebook](./LastJupyter.ipynb) : Notebook contains the LSH functions and sequence of work

 - [CBIR Annoy](./Annoy.ipynb) : Project Version using the Annoy library from Spotify